-(A) For Determining the Entitlement to Attend and Vote at the 2022 AGM
+(A) For Determining the Entitlement to Attend and Vote at the 2023 AGM

-The register of members of the Company will be closed from 25 May 2022 to 30 May 2022 (both days inclusive), during which period no transfer of Shares will be effected.
-In order to determine the identity of members who are entitled to attend and vote at the 2022 AGM, all Share transfer documents accompanied by the relevant Share certificates must be lodged with the Company's branch share registrar and transfer office in Hong Kong, Computershare Hong Kong Investor Services Limited, Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wan Chai, Hong Kong no later than 4:30 p.m. on 24 May 2022.
+The register of members of the Company will be closed from 29 May 2023 to 1 June 2023 (both days inclusive), during which period no transfer of Shares will be effected.
+In order to be entitled to attend and vote at the 2023 AGM, unregistered holders of Shares should ensure that all Share transfer documents accompanied by the relevant Share certificates must be lodged with the Company's branch share registrar and transfer office in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wan Chai, Hong Kong, for registration no later than 4:30 p.m. on 25 May 2023.